Archduchess Immaculata of Austria

-Archduchess Immaculata of Austria Inmmaculata, Erzherzogin von Österreich-Toskana;(9 September 1892 – 3 September 1971) was a daughter of Archduke Leopold Salvator of Austria.
+Archduchess Immaculata of Austria (Inmmaculata, Erzherzogin von Österreich-Toskana; 9 September 1892 – 3 September 1971) was a daughter of Archduke Leopold Salvator of Austria.
 She was member of the Tuscan branch of the Imperial House of Habsburg-Lorraine, an Archduchess of Austria and Princess of Tuscany by birth.
 After the dissolution of Austria-Hungary, she lived in exile, first in Barcelona and from the 1930s until the end of her life in Italy.
 In 1932, she married an Italian aristocrat, Igino Neri-Serneri.
 The couple remained childless.

 Early life

 Archduchess Immaculata and her mother Blanca.

 Archduchess Immaculata was born on 9 September 1892 at Lemberg, Galicia, then part of the Austro-Hungarian Empire.
 She was the second among the ten children of Archduke Leopold Salvator of Austria (1863–1931) and of his wife Princess Blanca of Bourbon (1868–1949).
 She was christened María Immaculata Karoline Margarethe Blanka Leopoldine Beatrix Anna.
 Called Mac within her family, she received the name Immaculata in honor of her paternal grandmother, Princess Maria Immaculata of Bourbon-Two Sicilies, who died in 1899.

 Archduchess Immaculata grew up in the last period of the Habsburg monarchy.
 She was educated in splendor.
 Her father, who had followed a career in the Austro-Hungarian Army, was also an inventor with a number of military patents under his name.
 Her mother was the domineering force in the family.
 Theirs was a multi-cultural household.
 Immaculata's paternal ancestors had reigned in Austria, Tuscany and the Kingdom of the Two Sicilies.
-Infanta Blanca's family had reigned in Spain, Parma, Modena, Portugal and France.
+Princess Blanca's family had reigned in Spain, Parma, Modena, Portugal and France.

 Archduchess Immaculata was educated with her sisters Dolores and Margaretha.
 The three sisters, very close in age, were artistically inclined.
 Immaculata was the intellectual of her family.
 Following Habsburg tradition, she was passionate about music, playing various instruments.
 She was an outstanding pianist.
 As well as her native German, she learned French, Spanish Hungarian and Italian.
 Immaculata was shy and reserved.

 The family was wealthy.
 They lived at the Palais Toskana in Vienna and at Schloss Wilhelminenberg as their country estate.
-Vacations were spent in Italy where Infanta Blanca owned a rural property near Viareggio.
+Vacations were spent in Italy where Princess Blanca owned a rural property near Viareggio.
 During World War I, Archduke Leopold Salvator of Austria and the two eldest sons fought with the Austro-Hungarian army.
 Archduchess Immaculata served as a Red Cross nurse during the conflict.